 In Indian Rummy, the Joker carries zero point value.
 Yes, despite being a valuable substitute, the card has zero value and is quite useful to bring down the overall point score.

 Can we use 2 Jokers in a set in Rummy?

 Yes, you can 2 Jokers in a set.
 For example if you have a Printed Joker and 5 as wild Joker, you can combine them to form a set.
 But, you can use a Joker in a better way.

 You must have understood rummy rules and concepts well, and now you must be excited to play the game.
 We hope that you will follow the above guidelines before playing cash rummy games.
 If you want to play online rummy, you should definitely try Junglee Rummy.
 We offer a wide variety of rummy games at your fingertips.
 Also, we provide a safe gaming environment for all our users.
 Download Rummy app on your preferred device and enter the world of unlimited fun and entertainment.

 Read our blog about 5 Common Aspects of Best Online Rummy Sites

-Also Read about Best Android Games Ever
+Interested in exploring about new games?
+Check our article: Best Android Games Ever